RedisLabs/redislabs-docs/content/rs/getting-started/docker/windows.md

 ### Step 3: Create a Database

-Choose the "new redis db" option.
+Select "redis database" and the "single region" deployment, and click Next.

 ![Redis Enterprise Software create database screen](/images/rs/RP-SetupScreen5.jpeg?width=600&height=375)

-On the "new redis db" page, click the "show advanced option" link and enter "database1" for a database name and "12000" for the endpoint port number.
-Then click "Activate" to create your database.
+On the "create database" page, enter "database1" for a database name.
+Then click "Show advanced options" and enter "12000" for the endpoint port number.
+Click "Activate" to create your database.

 ![Redis Enterprise Software configure new database screen](/images/rs/RP-DBScreen2.jpeg?width=600&height=378)

+Note: If you cannot activate the database because of a memory limitation, make sure that Docker has enough memory allocated in the Advanced section of Docker Settings.

 You now have a Redis database!